 Set ArcGIS to read the world file first

 ArcGIS will automatically read the georeferencing in the header information of some file formats, such as GeoTIFF, which will override any georeferencing information stored in a world file.
-You can change this by checking the Use world file to define the coordinates of the raster check box on the Options dialog box.
+You can change this by checking the Use world file to define the coordinates of the raster check box on the Options window.

 - Click Customize on the Main menu and click ArcMap Options (or ArcCatalog Options, depending on the application you are using).

 - Click the Raster tab in the Options window.